 One forum member's ex-husband used to change the button on her pants to make them smaller so she thought she was gaining weight.
 This is just one example from members.
 The list is endless.

 Put quite simply, gaslighting is a form of brainwashing.
 The narcissist denies that events ever occurred or certain things were said.
+Or they go to the opposite extreme and make up events that never occurred or conversations that were never had.
 This causes the victim to doubt what they’re hearing and seeing to the point that they begin to question their sanity.

 When this technique is first used on someone, initially they know better.
 However, over time, the victim begins to believe the gaslighter.
 They start to believe they are imagining things, have some kind of mental illness or faulty memory.
 When one doubts their perception of reality, the gaslighter is able to control that person because they become completely dependent on the gaslighter for the truth.

 A common tactic of a narcissist is to project their own issues on to their victim.
 This is an attempt to hide any actions or truths they do not want brought to light about themselves.
 It is their hope that by projecting issues of their own onto you it will distract you from their malignant behavior.

 A narcissist wants you to believe you have problems and issues only he can understand and only he is willing to tolerate.
 By doing this, he believes you will begin to feel unlovable in some strange paranoid way and never leave him out of fear of rejection in the future.

 *Self-professed narcissist and author of “Malignant Self-Love, Narcissism Revisited,” Sam Vaknin does an excellent job of describing how a narcissist abuses his victim when he writes: